 Once you have your website ready to go, I would strongly suggest creating a Google my Business page as your next port of call.
 This is free to set up and can help your small business to further stand out online.
 Yippee!
-I have set up Google my Business pages for a every business that I provide digital services to.
-Not only does it add an extra dimension to your online presence, it can also help your business appear higher in the search engine results pages.
+I have set up Google my Business pages for every business that I provide digital services to.
+Not only does it add an extra dimension to your online presence, but it can also help your business appear higher on the search engine results pages.

 There are many more benefits to setting up a Google my Business Page for your small business.
-For example, you can schedule business events through your page, such as; a unique promotion, an up coming sale, or a networking event.
+For example, you can schedule business events through your page, such as; a unique promotion, an upcoming sale, or a networking event.
 Your business will also appear in relevant searches in relation to your locality.

 Google my Business is similar to social media platforms like Facebook etc. because you can create posts that keep your business listing fresh.
 The review function is another great feature.
 There is nothing like displaying excellent customer feedback to entice other potential customers.
 This is the digital era’s version of word of mouth marketing.